 In 2007, Tex Clevenger had his number at Fresno State retired.
 It was a “bittersweet” day, though, as he buried his brother Bill that same day.

-In February 2017, Tex Clevenger was in a care home, necessitated by Alzheimer’s disease.
+In his later years, Tex Clevenger was in a care home in Visalia, necessitated by Alzheimer’s disease.
 He was diagnosed in 2008, and the disease developed to a point around 2014 that extra care was needed.
 His color was reported good, and he seemed strong.
 “He seems pretty happy with it,” Dona Clevenger said.
 Some residents with the disease, of course, have difficulty adjusting and find it difficult to, for instance, sit with certain others.
 This has not been the case with Tex.
 “He’s very nice.
 He’s real easy.
 He likes everybody there and everybody likes him.”35

 This biography was reviewed by David Lippman and fact-checked by Kevin Larkin.